Inkesk-Dozing/Inkesk-Dozing/README.md

 ## Hi there, Myself Harsh Dev Jha👋

-> *"Coding systems, Questioning existence, and Crafting meaning—one Commit at a time,"*
+> *"Coding systems, Questioning existence, and Crafting meaning—one Commit at a time, as existence merges back into my branch"*

 Here are some ideas to get you started: